JedMeister/gameserver/README.rst

 deploy to the cloud or local VM in minutes.

 Host a game server in minutes.
-Supports installation of a huge range of game servers, including Counter-Strike (Source & other CS titles), Call of Duty (& other CoD titles), Minecraft, GTA: San Andreas, Quake III, Unreal Tournament (& other UT titles), plus many others.
+Supports installation of a huge range of game servers, including Counter-Strike (Source & other CS titles), a range of Call of Duty titles, Minecraft, GTA: San Andreas, Quake III, a numer of Unreal Tournament titles, plus many others.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that: